-For reforestation and afforestation, use of native species and local provenances that are well-adapted to site conditions is preferred, where appropriate.
+For reforestation and afforestation, use of native and naturalized species and local provenances that are well-adapted to site conditions is preferred, where appropriate.
+A plantation may be established to add economic value and/or ecosystem services.
 If nonnative species are selected, landowner should consult or seek guidance from qualified natural resource professionals, such as agencies, academic institutions or professional associations, to ensure that potential negative impacts on the ecosystem and on the genetic integrity of native species and local provenances have been evaluated, and to determine whether negative impacts can be avoided or minimized.
+Landowners will avoid the use of invasive species in reforestation and afforestation efforts.
+Generally, species which are commercially available for reforestation or afforestation on family forest land in the United States are determined to be the best adapted to a variety of conditions, have been scientifically evaluated for suitability, and are compliant with laws preventing the establishment or spread of invasive or harmful species.